ItzPike/DBM-Rawdata-Releases/Role Reaction Menu/README.md

 - Simplified parts of the code increasing effiency and shortening it in the process
 - Added bold text formatting to highlight what the prompt expects
 - Threw error catches into a function thus cleaning up some clutter with the code

+Changelog (1.4.2)
+- Simplified asking prompts into functions shortening the code massively
+- Made "prompt cancelled" prompts more clear, stating if it was by user request or some other reason

 Upcoming Plans
 - None at the moment, feel free to dm me Pike#3369 for any suggestions!